OleFlow/MechineLearning/README.md

 **Income Differences:**
 In both gender categories, individuals with an income >50K tend to have a slightly higher average age and work slightly more hours per week compared to those with an income <=50K.

+## The metrics for your best model

+I used the K-Nearest Neighbors (KNN)
+Accuracy: 72% accuracy is a reasonable starting point

+## Conclusion
+**Understanding Demographic and Socioeconomic Factors:**

+Analyze the scatter plot of age vs. hours per week to understand the distribution of working hours across different age groups.
+This can help in tailoring policies or interventions for specific age demographics, especially considering factors like productivity and employee satisfaction.